geneweb/geneweb.github.io/source/overview/index.rst

 Configuration
 ~~~~~~~~~~~~~

-GeneWeb can be configured by defining a `<base name>.gwb` file.
+GeneWeb can be configured by defining a `<base name>.gwf` file.
 An example is
 available in the :code:`etc` directory.

 Architecture of GeneWeb